EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ## Governance game

-Governance game allows eligible participants in the Evernode host network to propose and vote on the [Evernode Hook](../platform/hooks/overview) changes.
+The Governance game allows eligible participants in the Evernode host network to propose and vote on the [Evernode Hook](../platform/hooks/overview) changes.
 These proposals will get accepted or purged according to a predetermined rule-set on received votes.
 See [governance game](../platform/hooks/governance-game).

 ## Reporting issues